isntlee/Jellett-Gallery/README.md

 ### Automated Testing

-- Tests were developed with the Unit testing framework, these tests were applied to the application's routes/forms.
-See [test.py](https://github.com/isntlee/sagacity/blob/master/test.py) for the full suite of tests.
-Unit-tests are run from CLI with the command: "python3 test.py"
+- Tests were developed with the Unit testing framework, these tests were applied to the application's routes/forms; see the separate app tests folders.
+Unit-tests are run from CLI with the command: "python3 manage.py test"
 - There are two varieties of tests: route/form tests watching clear behaviour and tests verifying actions.
     - Behavior: testing routes/forms, asserting that all cases behave correctly and returning a request succeed status 200.
-    - Verify actions: the tests created concern writing/deleting from the database; users, sagas, etc, etc.
+    - Verify actions: the tests created concern writing/deleting from the database.

 ### Compatibility

 **Mobile**
 - Chrome Developer Tools, Android(Samsung A5/Galaxy S8) and Apple(Iphone 8) mobile phones used to test appearance of site and its various features.
-There are very minor differences between android/ios but all are cosmetic e.g. fonts displaying slightly differently, pages scrolling more fluidly or the map being more immediately responsive on ios.
+There are very minor differences between android/ios but all are cosmetic e.g. fonts displaying slightly differently, pages scrolling more fluidly or details being more immediately responsive on ios.

 **Desktop**
 - Google Chrome, Microsoft Edge, Mozilla Firefox all work and display correctly, testing done on a local system.
 Testing of Safari has only been conducted on [BrowserStack](https://www.browserstack.com/), the site works correctly.